eLearning Design and Development

 Because developing an AR eLearning app is a tough job, we recommend working incrementally.
 This means building increasingly complex versions of the app.
 You can start with a minimum viable product (MVP)—a version of the app containing only essential features.

 It may look sketchy and won’t do everything that it will eventually do, but it’s a great starting point.
-And it minimizes the expenses you could face if you waited until the end of the project to check if the app fulfills the requirements.
+And it minimizes the expenses you could face if you waited until the end of the project to check if the app fulfilled the requirements.

-3. Involve the Learner in the Process
+Step 3.
+Involve the learners in the process

 Developing an AR eLearning app with the learners’ involvement is highly important.
 Their impression of the app is one of the most crucial factors of the course’s success.

-4. Participate in the Process
+Step 4.
+Participate in the process

 Whether you develop your AR eLearning app in-house, hire an eLearning agency to do it, or work with a team of freelancers, you should participate in the process.
 That’ll increase the odds of getting better learning outcomes down the line.